What is the Medipathways BSc.(Hons) in Biomedical Sciences?

 - 8 If this is a University of Buckingham course and I will be their student, why are you called 'Medipathways'?Medipathways have been working with the University of Buckingham for several years.
 We have formed a strategic partnership to offer students the perfect BSc. degree course in Central London.
 Medipathways students are registered with the University of Buckingham and the degree award is from the University of Buckingham.
 Students will also be able to attend a graduation ceremony in Buckingham.

 - 9. Are you not squashing too much study into 2-years, what should really be taught over 3-years?No. There is no ‘squashing’ taking place here as the contact hours and weekly time-table are very similar to what you would find on other 3-year BSc. courses.
-Our BSc. only takes 2-year because teaching continues over the Summer term, when students who are on a 3-year courses are usually on summer break for 3 to 5 months.
+Our BSc. only takes 2-years because teaching continues over the Summer term, when students who are on a 3-year course are usually on summer break for 3 to 5 months.